emmt/OptimPack/doc/LARGE_SCALE.md

 released while the bound is in use, `OPK_BOUND_VOLATILE_FLOAT` or `OPK_BOUND_VOLATILE_DOUBLE` otherwise.

-The following example shows how to solve constrained problem bounded below by zero and above by different upper bounds:
+The following example shows how to solve a constrained problem bounded below by zero and above by different upper bounds:

 ~~~~~{.cpp}
 const int n = 100000;       // size of the problem
 const int type = OPK_FLOAT; // type of variables